Ruth Kennedy

 Ruth is an experienced employment practitioner who regularly appears in the Employment Tribunal, High Court and the Employment Appeal Tribunal.
 She has particular experience of acting in applications for injunctive relief including springboard injunctions and acting in “team move” litigation.

-She is recognised as “Up and Coming” in this area in Chambers & Partners and a “Rising Star” in Legal 500.
-She has been described as “a pleasure to work with: insightful and extremely responsive” and is “frequently instructed by governments, NHS trusts, universities, charities and clients in the financial services sector”.
+She is recognised in this area in Chambers & Partners and is a “Rising Star” in Legal 500.
+She has been described as a “superb advocate and a future star of the Employment Bar.

 Recent and current cases include:

-- Acting for the Welsh Rugby Union defending allegations of sex discrimination;
+• Wathan v Welsh Rugby Union – Acted for the Welsh Rugby Union defending allegations of sex discrimination from its former head of Women’s Rugby (2022 – 2023)

-- Aquinas v Miller and others [2018] EWHC 404 (QB) – sole counsel for the first and second defendants.
-Ruth successfully resisted an application for continuation of a springboard injunction.
+• Aquinas v Miller and others [2018] EWHC 404 (QB) – sole counsel for the first and second defendants resisting an application for a springboard injunction

 Public Law and Human Rights

 Ruth acts in judicial review and human rights claims and public inquiries.
 She is currently junior counsel to the Post Office Horizon IT Inquiry.
-She is ranked as a “Rising Star” in Public Law and Human Rights in the Legal 500.
+She is recognized as a leading junior in Public Law and Human Rights in the Legal 500 and in Chambers & Partners for Civil Liberties and Human Rights.
+She has been described as “fiercely intelligent and articulate – a master in her field.”

 Recent and current cases include:

-- R (All the Citizens) v Minister for the Cabinet Office and others and R (Good Law Project) v The Prime Minister and others – acting for the Defendant government departments in these joined judicial reviews of the use of private communications systems, including WhatsApp, for government business ([2022] EWHC 960 (Admin))
+• R (All the Citizens) v Minister for the Cabinet Office and others and R (Good Law Project) v The Prime Minister and others – acted for the Defendant government departments in these joined judicial reviews of the use of private communications systems, including WhatsApp, for government business ([2022] EWCA Civ 1580)

 Private International

 Ruth has built a strong practice in conflicts of law disputes and is frequently instructed in complex disputes regarding jurisdiction or applicable law.
-She is recognised as a “Rising Star” in Legal 500 in Travel and Jurisdiction.
 She has particular expertise in cases where there is an overlap with public international law issues.
 She is a member of the Attorney General’s Public International C panel of Counsel.

 Current and recent cases include:

-- Clarke v Generali (2020) – acted as sole counsel for the Defendant insurer in this High Court dispute arising out of a serious motorcycling accident in France (2020)
+• Clarke v Generali (2020) – acted as sole counsel for the Defendant insurer in a High Court dispute arising out of a serious motorcycling accident in France (2020)

-- Re X Insurance – advising on the consequences of the insolvency of a foreign motor insurer in a claim worth circa £50 million (2018 – ongoing)
+• Re X Insurance – advising on the consequences of the insolvency of a foreign motor insurer in a claim worth circa £50 million (2018 – 2021)

 Public International Law

-She has particular interest in cases involving decolonisation.
-She was previously instructed by the UK Foreign and Commonwealth Office to assist with the Kenya Emergency Group Litigation, a case involving over 40,000 claimants alleging abuse arising out of the Mau Mau uprising in Kenya during the 1950s.
+• Kenya Emergency Group Litigation, acting for the Foreign and Commonwealth Office in a case involving over 40,000 claimants alleging abuse arising out of the Mau Mau uprising

 Civil Fraud